tapjs/foreground-child/README.md

 the file descriptors into the child.
 If file descriptors 0, 1, or 2 are used for the IPC channel, then strange behavior may happen (like printing IPC messages to stderr, for example).

+Note that a SIGKILL will always kill the parent process, _and never the child process_, because SIGKILL cannot be caught or proxied.
+The only way to do this would be if Node provided a way to truly exec a process as the new foreground program in the same process space, without forking a separate child process.